-AVNC 1303 Introduction to Aviation Electronic Systems (3-0-3) An introduction to the relationship between aviation electronic systems and aircraft flight and navigational systems with emphasis on the operation and function of the systems.
+AVNC 1303 Intro to Aviation Elect Sys (3-0-3) An introduction to the relationship between aviation electronic systems and aircraft flight and navigational systems with emphasis on the operation and function of the systems.

-AVNC 1306 FAA Regulations for Avionics Certified Repair Station (3-0-3) This course provides practical experience in the day-to-day operations of a Federal Aviation Administration Certified Repair Station.
+AVNC 1306 FAA Regs/AVI Cert Rep Station (3-0-3) This course provides practical experience in the day-to-day operations of a Federal Aviation Administration Certified Repair Station.
 Students will perform tasks which will include completion of repair station and FAA forms and records, maintenance of technical data and servicing equipment.

-AVNC 1343 Aviation Electrical and Electronic Systems Installation (2-4-3) A comprehensive study of and practical experience in the installation of avionic systems in aircraft, mounting electronic equipment, construction and installation of electrical wiring and cables, proper use of tools, selection of materials, and safety.
+AVNC 1343 Aviation Elect & Electronic (2-4-3) A comprehensive study of and practical experience in the installation of avionic systems in aircraft, mounting electronic equipment, construction and installation of electrical wiring and cables, proper use of tools, selection of materials, and safety.

-AVNC 1353 Operational Testing of Aviation Electronic Systems (2-4-3) Operation of ramp test equipment in common usage to text avionic systems.
+AVNC 1353 Oper Test-Aviation Elect Sys (2-4-3) Operation of ramp test equipment in common usage to text avionic systems.
 Emphasis on performance of functional checks of aviation electronic systems and any safety concerns.

-AVNC 1391 Installation & Operational Testing of Avionics & Pilot-Static Systems (Special Topics) (2-4-3) A practical experience in the planning and execution, and testing of avionics and pitot-static installations.
+AVNC 1391 Instal & Oprl Tstg of Avionics (2-4-3) A practical experience in the planning and execution, and testing of avionics and pitot-static installations.
 Advanced test equipment will be used where required.

-AVNC 2304 Foundations in Avionics Equipment Component Level Repairs (2-4-3) In-depth study of common circuit designs found in modern avionics equipment as well as a study of the electronics theory needed to troubleshoot these circuits.
+AVNC 2304 Founds-Avi Eqpt Comp Repair (2-4-3) In-depth study of common circuit designs found in modern avionics equipment as well as a study of the electronics theory needed to troubleshoot these circuits.

-AVNC 2308 Aviation Electrical and Electronics Systems Installation II (2-4-3) A continuation of AVNC 1343.
+AVNC 2308 Avi Elect/Electrnc Sys Inst II (2-4-3) A continuation of AVNC 1343.
 This course is designed as a study of practical experience in the installation of avionics systems in aircraft, mounting electronic equipment, construction and installation of electrical wiring and cables, proper use of tools, and selection of materials.

-AVNC 2345 Aviation Navigational Equipment Component Level Repair (2-4-3) Skills development in component level repair of modern aviation navigational systems including Very High Frequency Omni Range (VOR) and Instrument Landing Systems (ILS).
+AVNC 2345 Avi Nav Eqpt Comp Level Repair (2-4-3) Skills development in component level repair of modern aviation navigational systems including Very High Frequency Omni Range (VOR) and Instrument Landing Systems (ILS).
 Emphasis on equipment block diagram and specialized test equipment will be covered in detail.

-AVNC 2350 Aviation Pulsed RF Equipment Component Level Repair (2-4-3) Skills development in component level repair of modern aviation pulsed Radio Frequency (RF) systems.
+AVNC 2350 Avi Puls Rf Eqpt Comp Lvl Rep (2-4-3) Skills development in component level repair of modern aviation pulsed Radio Frequency (RF) systems.
 Emphasis on equipment block diagram and specialized test equipment will be covered.

-AVNC 2355 Advanced Aviation Electronics Troubleshooting (2-4-3) A capstone course designed for students to demonstrate acquired knowledge of avionics systems as well as display techniques required to troubleshoot those systems.
+AVNC 2355 ADV Aviation Electr Trblshtg (2-4-3) A capstone course designed for students to demonstrate acquired knowledge of avionics systems as well as display techniques required to troubleshoot those systems.
 The student will face component level repair scenarios.

-AVNC 2357 Aviation Communication Component Level Repair (2-4-3) Skills development in component level repair of modern aviation communications and audio equipment.
+AVNC 2357 AVI Comms Comp Level Repair (2-4-3) Skills development in component level repair of modern aviation communications and audio equipment.
 Emphasis on equipment block diagram and specialized test equipment will be covered.